d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 * $\mu_X = \frac{a+b}{2}$,
 * $\sigma_X^2 = \frac{(b-a)^2}{12}$.

-We can an array of arbitrary shape from a uniform random variable as follows.
-Note that it by default samples from a $\mathrm{Uniform}([a, b])$, so if we want a different range we need to scale it.
+We can sample an array of arbitrary shape from a uniform random variable as follows.
+Note that it by default samples from a $\mathrm{Uniform}([0,1])$, so if we want a different range we need to scale it.

 ```{.python .input}
 (b - a) * np.random.rand(10, 10) + a